hopperlopip/AudioClipAssetReplacer/README.md

 - [NAudio](https://github.com/naudio/NAudio) for audio playing.
 - [NAudio.Vorbis](https://github.com/naudio/Vorbis) for OGG(Vorbis) audio support.

-This project contains wrapping code and the native libraries for FMOD 1.10.20 (FMOD Studio, copyright © Firelight Technologies Pty, Ltd., 1994-2016.).<br>
+This project contains the native libraries for FMOD 1.10.20 (FMOD Studio, copyright © Firelight Technologies Pty, Ltd., 1994-2016.).<br>
 This project is not affiliated with Unity Technologies or Firelight Technologies.